 Mercy Ships and Sierra Leone

 Thanks to an invitation from President Julius Maada Bio and the government of Sierra Leone, the Global Mercy™ arrived in the Port of Freetown in August 2023 to begin a 10-month field service.
-Mercy Ships has since been invited to extend the hospital ship’s stay in Sierra Leone to continue bringing life-changing hope and healing in partnership with the Ministry of Health.
-Following a short maintenance period in June, the Global Mercy will return to Freetown and resume its operations in August 2024.
-The continuation of its mission will offer free surgeries across various specialties, including maxillofacial, general, pediatric orthopedics, reconstructive plastics, and ophthalmic procedures.
+Mercy Ships was then invited to extend the hospital ship’s stay in Sierra Leone to continue bringing life-changing hope and healing in partnership with the Ministry of Health.
+Following a short maintenance period in June, the Global Mercy returned to Freetown and resumed its operations in August 2024.
+The continuation of its mission offers free surgeries across various specialties, including maxillofacial/head and neck, general, pediatric orthopedics, reconstructive plastics, and ophthalmic procedures.

-Between August 2023 and June 2024, Mercy Ships anticipates providing more than 2,000 surgeries while working closely with national partners to strengthen Sierra Leone’s surgical and anesthetic systems.
-More than 200 healthcare professionals are expected to receive in-depth training and mentorship during this time.
-The Mercy Ships team will continue to work in collaboration with the leadership of Sierra Leone and alongside partners like Connaught Hospital in Freetown, the Pan-African Academy of Christian Surgeons, and the West African College of Surgeons.
+Between August 2023 and June 2024, Mercy Ships provided life-changing surgeries for 1,728 patients on board the Global Mercy, while working closely with national partners to strengthen Sierra Leone’s surgical and anesthetic systems.
+A total of 145 healthcare professionals came on board the ship for a variety of training opportunities, including surgical residences, OR/Ward Nurse mentoring, and Physiotherapist mentoring.
+During its extended stay, the Mercy Ships team will continue to work in collaboration with the leadership of Sierra Leone and alongside partners like Connaught Hospital in Freetown, the Pan-African Academy of Christian Surgeons, and the West African College of Surgeons.
+Mercy Ships expects to deliver an additional 1,400 life-transforming surgeries during this field service, and continues to offer training opportunities for Sierra Leonean healthcare workers.

 “The hospital ship will serve as a platform for training our healthcare professionals to build capacity.
 Programs will ensure that the positive impact of Mercy Ships will continue long after the ship leaves the shores of Sierra Leone.
 This partnership will support our vision to ensure a functional national health system delivering efficient, high-quality healthcare services that are accessible, equitable and affordable for all,” said His Excellency, President Julius Maada Bio.